defuncart/film_freund/README.md

 - web:
     - Chrome

-Also you need to create a Firebase project and [integrate it](https://firebase.google.com/docs/flutter/setup) into this project.
+Also you need to create a Firebase project and [integrate it](https://firebase.google.com/docs/flutter/setup).

 ## Code Generation